fengfengyuyu/Simpy_Learning_Process/README.md

 ```
 25th Oct,2017: I discussed with my friend about math problem mentioned yesterday.
 I find it harder than what I thought and did.
 I have to redesign the program if I want to get more solutions.

+Reinforcement or GENERIC algorithm may be a better start.
+Let me try try.